MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/apply-slas-entities.md

  However, if you want to manually apply SLAs to entity records based on any custom business requirement, you can programmatically update the entity record to set the `SLAId` attribute value to the desired active SLA record.

 <a name="Limitations"></a>
-## Limitations to applying SLAs in Dynamics 365 for Customer Engagement apps
+## Limitations to applying SLAs in Dynamics 365 Customer Engagement (on-premises)
  In [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] apps, the following limitations are applicable for SLAs per [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps instance (organization):

 - You can have a maximum of 7 entities that can have active SLAs.
 You will encounter an error on activating an SLA if this limit is exceeded.